ElijahCuff/Premium-PHP-Proxy-API/README.md

 # Premium PHP Proxy API
 PHP Proxy Loader Backend, Takes a given URL and returns the DATA through a predefined Premium proxy list.
+The new Auto script will get the proxy from proxy scrape, if a proxy doesn't work it will automatically try the next one until it's found a good proxy.

 ### Installation
 * Download 3 Files (proxyload.php,agents.list,proxy.list)